Eucalyptus olida

-Eucalyptus olida is a species of small to medium-sized tree that is endemic to a restricted area of New South Wales, Australia.
+Eucalyptus olida, commonly known as strawberry gum or sometimes as forest berry, is a species of small to medium-sized tree that is endemic to a restricted area of New South Wales, Australia.
 It has rough, flaky and fibrous bark on the trunk and larger branches, lance-shaped to curved adult leaves, flower buds in groups of seven to fifteen or more, white flowers and barrel-shaped or bell-shaped fruit.

 Description

 Eucalyptus olida is a tree that typically grows to a height of 20-30 m and forms a lignotuber.
 It has thick, rough, fibrous and flaky bark on the trunk and larger branches, smooth white or grey bark that is shed in long ribbons from branches less than 50-80 mm in diameter.
 Young plants and coppice regrowth have dull bluish green, egg-shaped leaves that are 45-100 mm long and 25-55 mm wide.
 Adult leaves are the same shade of dull to slightly glossy green on both sides, lance-shaped to curved, 70-185 mm long and 9-26 mm wide tapering to a petiole 10-20 mm long.
 The flower buds are arranged in leaf axils in groups of between seven and fifteen or more on an unbranched peduncle 4-18 mm long, the individual buds on pedicels 3-4 mm long.
 Mature buds are oval, about 4 mm long and 2-3 mm wide with a rounded or conical operculum.
 Flowering has been recorded in February and the flowers are white.
 The fruit is a woody, barrel-shaped or bell-shaped capsule with the valves near rim level.